almarklein/mypaas/docs/gettingstarted.md

 ## Making your first deploy

-Go into a deployable directoru and run:
+Go into a deployable directory and run:
 ```
 $ mypaas push mypaas.yourdomain.com .
 ```